Dental insurance frequently asked questions

 It depends.
 There is no waiting period on preventive services once you become covered, meaning as soon as you purchase the dental insurance you would be able to use the preventive care benefits.
-Basic and major services often have waiting periods ranging from 4 to 12 months.
+While some plans have no waiting periods, on other plans basic and major services may have waiting periods ranging from 4 to 12 months.

 What is the difference between in-network and out-of-network care?

 Cost.
 In-network dentists agree to accept a lower negotiated rate on services, meaning you pay less before your insurance carrier even gets involved.
 Non-network dentists can bill a patient for any remaining amount up to the billed charge.

 Finally, when you stay in-network, you usually do not have to submit claims yourself.
 The dental office will handle the paperwork, saving you the cost of your time.

 It’s a good idea to check on the number of dentists near you who are in-network before you buy a dental plan.
 If you already have a dentist, be sure to confirm if he or she is in-network.
 By choosing an in-network provider, you are making dental care more affordable for yourself.